Other than playing casually, if you play formal chess games then you may have heard about ‘Illegal moves’.

 This is also the reason why a pinned piece (a piece is pinned when it can’t move because a more valuable piece behind it will get exposed to attack) can give a check.
 Read my article: Can A Pinned Piece Give Check?
 (Explained) to know more.

-A pawn can move two squares forward but only on its first move, rest it move one square in forward provided the squares are empty.
+A pawn can move two squares forward but only on its first move, rest it moves one square forward provided the squares are empty.
 A pawn can’t move backward and while capturing, a pawn moves diagonally.
+(You can check out my detailed article on pawn moves in chess here.)

 There are also two special properties of pawn.
 One is en passant and another is pawn promotion.